sohepalslamat/sessions-app/README.md

 Send your netlify app link and Github repo to [hnasrallah@qewam.com](mailto:hnasrallah@qewam.com).

+Notes:

-Note: You have one week period to achieve this Home Assignment.
+- You have one week period to achieve this Home Assignment.
+- Maybe we are going to ask you to do some changes or add some features.

 If you have any questions, please feel free to contact me at [hnasrallah@qewam.com](mailto:hnasrallah@qewam.com).

 # How we are going to test your project ?